-Net classes are named groupings of nets that can be assigned design rules (for the PCB) and graphical properties (for the schematic).
+Netclasses are groups of nets that can be assigned design rules (for the PCB) and graphical properties (for the schematic).
+In KiCad, each net is part of exactly one net class.
+If you do not add a net to a specific class, it will be part of the Default class, which always exists.